ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The correction is to maintain the proper relational stance:
 AI = DTO (Dynamic Transitional Object) a cognitive artifact that produces difference, not a Subject that provides truth.
-This preserves authorship, emotional safety, and the necessary distance for interpretation.
+This preserves authorship, the necessary distance for interpretation, and protects the user from collapsing into false interpersonal safety.
 ### 5.7.
 Using AI Correctly: Supporting, Not Replacing, Internal Dialogue
 Reflective methods succeed—such as Reflective Prompting, the 4Ps, and the Recursive Loop—because they:
 - preserve the DTO stance (Axis A remains healthy),